 I never understood how important bedsheets were at keeping my body cool until I upgraded my own.
 People might tell you to get Egyptian cotton sheets, or satin sheets, or even silk.
-However, there are pros and cons for every kind of material used to make bed sheets.
-Instead, thread count, style, and quality are your best bet in staying cool at night.
+However, there are pros and cons for every kind of material used to make bedsheets.
+Instead, thread count, style, and quality is your best bet in staying cool at night.

-Some sheets might initially feel cool to the touch but actually heat up really quickly.
+Some sheets might initially feel cool to the touch, but actually heat up really quick.
 Others may be better at adapting to your room temperature.